Toyota C-HR vs Honda HR-V: Which Is a Better Value?

 Which Is Better, the Toyota C-HR or Honda HR-V?

-The HR-V is clearly the more practical choice here.
+After testing both vehicles, the HR-V is clearly the more practical choice here.
 Not only does it offer nearly double the total cargo space – it also has a more livable back seat, a nicer interior, and better gas mileage.

 Even though the Toyota trumps the Honda on base-model feature content, the Honda proves itself as the better car to live with day-to-day.